 Dr. Kussman earned her MD from the University of Michigan Medical School, and completed her Family Medicine Residency at UCLA.
 After residency she was selected to be the Chief Resident at UCLA.
 Dr. Kussman then completed her Sports Medicine Fellowship at UCLA, where she served as a Team Physician for UCLA Intercollegiate Athletics and for Santa Monica High School.

-Dr. Kussman provides teaching to the Stanford University Sports Medicine Fellowship Program.
-She is a member of the American College of Sports Medicine (ACSM), the American Medical Society for Sports Medicine (AMSSM), the American Board of Family Medicine (ABFM), and the Female Athlete Triad Coalition.
+Dr. Kussman serves as teaching faculty for the Stanford University Sports Medicine Fellowship Program.
+She is a member of the American College of Sports Medicine (ACSM), the American Medical Society for Sports Medicine (AMSSM), the American Board of Family Medicine (ABFM), and the Female and Male Athlete Triad Coalition.

-In her spare time, Dr. Kussman enjoys camping, hiking, running, playing soccer, watching sports, trying out new sports, reading, and spending time with her husband and their puppy.
+In her spare time, Dr. Kussman enjoys camping, hiking, running, playing soccer, watching sports, trying out new sports, reading, and spending time with her husband, her two children, and her dog.

 - Primary Care Sports Medicine